emkayonline/tw5visjs/README.md

 # TiddlyWiki 5 vis.js plug-in

-This plug-in allows TW5 to display tiddlers using the [vis.js](http://visjs.org) graphical timeline.
+This plug-in allows TW5 to display tiddlers using the [vis.js](http://visjs.org) graphical timeline and graph widgets.

 This plug-in has been testing on OS X with Safari, Chrome and Firefox, but should work under all operating systems and browser supported by TW5 and vis.js.